digideskio/legal/privacy_policy.md

 <p>Our forum is only available to persons aged 13 or over.</p>

 <p>The forum is not directed to persons under 13 and we do not knowingly collect personal information from children under 13.
-If you become aware that your child has provided us with personal information, without your consent, then please contact us using the details below so that we can take steps to remove such information and terminate the child’s account.</p>
+If you become aware that your child has provided us with personal information, without your consent, then please contact us using the details below so that we can take steps to remove such information and terminate the child's account.</p>

 <h3>Changes to this policy</h3>